Applicants must meet the following conditions:

 2. A signed Visa Application Form with one passport photo

-3. An approved Foreign Student Visa Application Form (JW202 Form) issued by the Chinese Ministry of Education (CESL obtains this document for students)
+3. An approved Foreign Student Visa Application Form (JW202 Form) (CESL obtains this document for students)

 Students must check with their local Chinese Embassy whether they need additional documents.